Why Ivanka Trump Brought Her Purse To A Tear-Gassing

 No one else was carrying a bag (few people need such a big bag when they’re only walking one block).
 Its stark whiteness stood out amid everyone’s black suits.
 If you have ever taken a political communications 101 class, you might be able to hear your professor saying, “Look at how they choose to portray Ivanka’s prop as a first-aid kit to heal the country from chaos.”

 So what was in the handbag?
-Was it something meant to give aid?
+Was it actually something meant to give aid?
 If you pause CSPAN’s video of the event at the 4:47 mark, you’ll see, as one eagle-eyed tweeter noticed, a hand-off: Ivanka passing her father the very Bible he abused for a photo op. (“Is that your Bible?” a reporter asked.
-“It’s a Bible,” he responded.)
+“It’s a Bible,” Trump responded.)
 He held it like a shield, sharing “a message that is antithetical to the teachings of Jesus,” as Budde said.

-Ivanka, too, was shielded with her props: a mask, likely worn to appear as the responsible one compared to everybody else in the crowd; a designer bag, allowing her to seem like she was prepared for anything.
+Ivanka, too, was shielded with her props: a mask, likely worn to appear as the responsible one compared to everybody else in her midst; that designer bag, allowing her to seem like she was prepared to offer help.
 Both were deployed as tools to make people see Ivanka in the role of a savior delivering them from the ongoing turmoil and chaos.
-But what they revealed instead were all the ways in which she, like the mask and like the handbag, is also an accessory.
+But what they revealed instead were all the ways in which she, like the mask and the handbag, is also an accessory.
 Ivanka, after all, is an accessory to her father’s crimes, pretending to be a pretty vessel to help him look like a strongman to his base in his desperation to hold on to power in November.
 She hands him the Holy Book and stands by him as he encourages military violence.

 That purse holds Ivanka’s keys to the kingdom, if she plays her cards right.
 And, appropriately for the dystopian hell we’re in, you can shop her look.
 Earlier in the day yesterday, The Daily Mail ran an article with the headline “She means business!” breathlessly describing how Ivanka was “dressed to impress” as she left her house in her designer mask and carrying that white bag.
 “Be beautiful like Ivanka and carry a Max Mara tote bag,” suggests the article, linking to where you can buy it for $1,540.
 On Twitter, Kate Bennett, a CNN correspondent and former fashion editor, quite earnestly identified the purse.
 It looks like a practical handbag: soft, smooth leather, double handles, adjustable strap, big enough to carry your shame in.